Nicolas Puech

-Nicolas Puech (born 1943) is a French billionaire heir and businessman, a fifth-generation descendant of Thierry Hermès.
-He resigned from the company's supervisory board in 2014, but still owns 5% of Hermès.
+Nicolas Puech (born 1943) is a French billionaire heir and businessman, a fifth-generation descendant of fashion designer Thierry Hermès.
+He resigned from the company's supervisory board in 2014, but maintained 5% of Hermès shares.
+Puech has attempted to sell this stake, but maintains he does not have access to his shares.

+Early life

 Nicolas Puech was born in 1943 in Neuilly-sur-Seine, the son of Francis Puech and Yvonne Hermès.
 He is the brother of Bertrand Puech and the cousin of Jean-Louis Dumas.